dorian-sotpyrc/create-an-interactive-data-dashboard-with-python/README.md

    Flask JSON API (app/routes.py)
         │
         ▼
-   Browser fetch() calls (static/js/dashboard.js)
+   Browser fetch() calls (app/static/js/dashboard.js)
         │
         ▼
    DOM + SVG updates (cards, table, bar/line charts)
 ```

-- On startup, the app:
+On startup, the app:

-  - Loads `config/dashboard.yml`.
+1. Loads `config/dashboard.yml`.
-  - Loads `data/sample_sales.csv` into a Pandas DataFrame.
+2. Loads the CSV defined by `data_source` into a Pandas DataFrame.
+3. Stores both the config and the DataFrame in `app.config`.

+API endpoints then:

+* Apply any filters (e.g. date range).
-- API endpoints use the config to compute metrics and chart data.
+* Compute metrics and chart series.
-- The frontend fetches `/api/config`, `/api/metrics`, and `/api/charts/<id>` and renders the UI dynamically.
-- Filters (e.g., date range) are passed as query parameters to the API and applied in Pandas.
+* Return JSON the frontend can render.

 ---